Susedgrad: Position

-As written on billboard near Susedgrad ruins, the fortress overwatched an important crossroad at Krapina-Sava confluence, and therefore enabled control over nearby landways and waterways.
+As written on billboard near Susedgrad ruins, the fortress overwatched an important crossroad at Krapina-Sava confluence, and therefore enabled control over nearby land and waterways.
 Archeological and paleontological findings suggest that the place was settled since antiquity.
 Nearby quarries are also believed to exist since antiquity, supplying stone for building forts and churches in the surrounding area.

 History

 Medieval Slavonia

 Written sources from 1299 and 1287 indicate that the castle was constructed somewhere throughout the second half of 13th century, when it was owned by Cistercian order.
 It is then mentioned in 1316 in one charter of king Charles I of Hungary as his property.
 The castle was a royal property until 1345 it was given by king Louis The Great to Nikola III.
 Aka - Toth, who supported king Louis in his wars.
-Nikola III. also gained control over significant possessions in Hrvatsko Zagorje, which would subsequently evolve in what would leter be known as Susedgrad-Stubica Segniory.
+Nikola III. also gained control over significant possessions in Hrvatsko Zagorje, which would subsequently evolve in what would later be known as Susedgrad-Stubica Segniory.
 The family branch which controlled Susedgrad became known as Toths of Susedgrad.
-Toths however died out, and their last female heir - Doroteja, married to Nicolas Henning, whose family in 1439 took over rights to Aka's possessions.
+Toths however died out, and their last heiress - Doroteja, married to Nicolas Henning, whose family in 1439 took over rights to Aka's possessions.